pythononwheels/pow_devel/README.md

 ![Pow logo](http://www.pythononwheels.org/static/images/pow_logo_300.png)

-# The quick and easy generative Webframework for python3.
-Ready to go!

-> Based on the ruby on rails principles.
-Generators for models/controllers/views/migrations..., convention  over configuration, and PoW gets out of the way if you want it.
+# Just do your thing!

+> A python web framework, build on the Ruby on Rails principles.

+ Generators for models, controllers, scaffolding views and database migrations.
+Validation, convention over configuration..and much more.
+Focus on your thing instead of the boilerplate.

 # Hello World
 ~~~~